sozi-projects/Sozi/www/content/pages/en/tutorial-first.md

 This tutorial will introduce the basic features of Sozi.
-You will learn to create several frames, edit their properties and play the presentation in a web browser.
+You will learn how to create frames and play the presentation in a web browser.

 Download and open the example document